-Before I leave you to consider this luscious Amarone risotto for your next meal, I must mention and thank our wonderful wedding planner: Marion Hunter.
+Before I leave you to consider this luscious Amarone risotto for your next meal, I must mention and thank our wonderful Italian wedding planner: Marion Hunter.
 If you are yet to walk down the aisle and if you ever find yourself considering a wedding in Northern Italy I would highly recommend you check out Marion’s services.
 We will never ever forget our magical day and will be forever grateful to Marion for her dedication and commitment to our wishes and dreams.
 Thank you Marion!

 Find out more about Marion and her company ‘Dream Academy’ here: Dream Academy

 - 1 large Onion 200g finely chopped